marcaube/marcaube.github.io/_posts/2016-03-30-optimizing-a-fibonacci-function.md

 ## 4. What now?

-It works, but there another solution in there if you look closely.
+It works, but there's another solution in there if you look closely.
 We can now get rid of the recursion alogether using a simple *while* loop.
 You basically want to reproduce what you had in the table:

 While *n* is bigger than 0...

 - store the value of the accumulator in `prev`
 - increment the accumulator with `prev`
 - decrement n